Master's Degree Program

 - Non-thesis option with independent study: Students take eight courses credits at the 500 or higher level earning letter grades and complete two Masters Independent Study (MSE 599) credits.
 Students receive a letter grade (A, B, C, D or F) in MSE 599.
 Independent Study requires a faculty advisor; see detail below about selecting an advisor.

 - Thesis option: Students take seven course credits at the 500 or higher level earning letter grades and complete three credits of research with a faculty member by registering for two research credits (MSE 597 Masters Thesis Research) and one Independent Study (MSE 599).
-MSE 597 is graded as S or U (Satisfactory or Unsatisfactory) and does not affect the grade-point average.
-Students receive a letter grade (A, B, C, D or F) in MSE 599.
-Students must have their thesis approved by their thesis advisor and the Graduate Group Chair.
-Students must also submit their thesis to the Graduate Group Coordinator.
-The thesis option requires a faculty advisor; see detail below about selecting an advisor.
+Students receive a letter grade (A, B, C, D or F) in both MSE 597 and MSE 599.
+Students must have their thesis approved by their thesis advisor and the Graduate Group Chair, as well as submit their thesis to the Graduate Group Coordinator.
+The thesis option requires a faculty advisor; see details below about selecting an advisor.

 Additional Requirements for the M.S.E. degree in Materials Science and Engineering entering in Fall 2015 or after: